jtbarnett/Java-Minesweeper/README.md

 # Java Minesweeper with GUI

-Built with Java in Eclipse with JDK 15.0.1 and JavaFX 15 for the GUI
+Built with Java in Eclipse with JDK 15.0.1, JavaFX 15, JFrame, Jpanel, and Swing.